jerryhopper/fusionauth-bash-deviceauth/README.md

 ### Usage

-Edit the authorize.sh and authpoll.sh  and provide CLIENT_ID and the location of your Fusionauth instance
+Edit the authorize.sh and authpoll.sh  and provide CLIENT_ID and the location of your Fusionauth instance.

+The script will output the raw json response.

 ## authorize.sh